 Many private insurance plans also cover palliative care as part of their chronic care, long-term care or hospice benefits.

-Veteran's Affairs facilities have a palliative care consult team (PCCT) for palliative and hospice services provided in VA facilities, community hospitals, community nursing facilities and at home.
+Most Veteran's Affairs facilities have a palliative care consult team (PCCT) for palliative and hospice services provided in VA facilities, community hospitals, community nursing facilities and at home.
 These services are part of the VA’s Medical Benefits Package.